-15. In its resolution 57/4 B of 20 December 2002, and as subsequently reaffirmed in other resolutions, the General Assembly endorsed the conclusions and recommendations of the Committee on Contributions concerning multi-year payment plans.
+14. In its resolution 57/4 B of 20 December 2002, and as subsequently reaffirmed in other resolutions, the General Assembly endorsed the conclusions and recommendations of the Committee on Contributions concerning multi-year payment plans.
 The results of the Committee's review of the latest report of the Secretary-General are contained in chapter IV of its report.
 The Committee reiterated its recommendation that the General Assembly encourage those Member States in arrears under Article 19 of the Charter to consider submitting multi-year payment plans.

-16. As regards Article 19, four requests for exemption had been forwarded by the President of the General Assembly.
-As indicated in chapter V of its report, the Committee concluded that the failure of the four Member States -the Central African Republic, the Comoros, Sao Tome and Principe, and Somalia - to pay the full minimum amount to avoid the application of Article 19 was due to conditions beyond their control and recommended that they be permitted to vote until the end of the seventy-sixth session of the General Assembly.
-Subsequently, the Central African Republic paid the minimum amount, and is no longer under the terms of Article 19.
+15. As regards Article 19, three requests for exemption had been forwarded by the President of the General Assembly.
+As indicated in chapter V of its report, the Committee concluded that the failure of the three Member States -the Comoros, Sao Tome and Principe, and Somalia - to pay the full minimum amount to avoid the application of Article 19 was due to conditions beyond their control and recommended that they be permitted to vote until the end of the seventy-seventh session of the General Assembly.